tautologyclub/counsel-term/README.md

 ## Note
 This package has no association with counsel or ivy apart from using the ivy api and kinda feeling lika a counsel package.
-The author admits to a slighy fanboy-ism towards their creator however -- support him on Patreon!
+The author admits to a slightly fanboy-ism towards their creator however -- support him on Patreon!
 More instructions on his site, oremacs.com.